 (variable, at least 1.5 miles, difficulty: easy, Volcano Village)

-Directions: from Volcano Village, take Hwy 11 in the direction of Kona, and turn Ma Uka (towards the mountain) between mile marker 31 and 32 onto Mauna Loa Rd.
+Directions: From Volcano Village, take Hwy 11 in the direction of Kona, and turn Ma Uka (towards the mountain) between mile marker 31 and 32 onto Mauna Loa Rd.
 After 1.5 miles you will reach a turnaround and the trailhead for the 1 mile Kipuka Puaulu (bird park) trail.
 On the far side of the turnaround you will find an open gate.
 Continue through this gate onto the Mauna Loa Scenic Strip.
 The road winds up the slope for 10 miles to an elevation of 6662 feet.
 Do take your time on this Scenic strip and look back to the Kilauea Crater often for dramatic views!

 On the end of the road you find a little kiosk which is the trail head for the Mauna Loa Trail, also nicknamed the ‘Trail of Tears’.
 From this point it is still an 18-mile hike to the summit of Mauna Loa, so forget about reaching the summit.

-The hike: you will only need to follow the Mauna Loa Trail for a short distance to see the rugged beauty of Mauna Loa.
+The hike: You will only need to follow the Mauna Loa Trail for a short distance to see the rugged beauty of Mauna Loa.
 Follow the trail up the mountain over smooth red lava until you reach the black aʻa lava of the Keamoku flow.
 The trail will take you more directly up the mountain from here, and the trail will become less distinct and signed by rock cairns.
 Somewhere here is a nice point to turn around.
 Keep looking back on your way up to make sure you know how to walk back.